camunda/camunda-docs-manual/content/reference/cmmn11/custom-extensions/camunda-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The variable name that is attached to element <a href="{{< relref "reference/cmmn11/custom-extensions/camunda-elements.md#variableonpart" >}}">camunda:variableOnPart</a> for which the sentry listens.
+      The variable name that is attached to element <a href="{{< ref "/reference/cmmn11/custom-extensions/camunda-elements.md#variableonpart" >}}">camunda:variableOnPart</a> for which the sentry listens.
 Sentry is evaluated when the variable event transition occurs.
     </td>
   </tr>
   <tr>